CH4nt014/Super-Mario_Game/README.md

 ## Credits

-This project was developed by [Your Name](https://github.com/CH4nt014).
+This project was developed by [CH4nt014](https://github.com/CH4nt014).
 Special thanks to the following resources and communities for their invaluable support and tutorials:

 - [OpenGL Tutorial](https://www.opengl-tutorial.org/)
 - [GLFW Documentation](https://www.glfw.org/docs/latest/)